 |Genre:||Action, Mystery, Comedy, Thriller|

-It's a pity that a lot of potential is gambled away here just to lead the audience astray as spectacularly as possible.
-Since the tricks, when revealed, are only revealed as lazy and unfortunately extremely lame magic, the lack of logic behind the whole thing becomes much more obvious than it was in the first movie.
-Should there be a third part, which the final is working towards, the makers would do well to shift back a gear again.
-But even though the quality of the predecessor isn't reached by far and much of the charm of the first part is missing, the fast-paced staging, the well-placed actors and some wonderful scenes make up for many of the weaknesses.
-And so in the end there is a not so magical, but still more than solid one: Worth seeing!
+It's a shame that a lot of potential is squandered here just to mislead the audience as spectacularly as possible.
+Since the tricks, when revealed, are only exposed as lazy and unfortunately also extremely lame magic, the lack of logic behind it all becomes much more obvious than it was in the first movie.
+Should there be a third installment, which the finale is definitely working towards, the makers would do well to take it down a notch again.
+But even if the quality of the predecessor is not reached by far and much of the charm of the first part is missing, the fast-paced staging, the well-performed actors and some quite wonderful scenes make up for many of the weaknesses.
+And so in the end there is also a no longer quite so magical, but still more than solid: worth seeing!